-Soot particles generated by the bigCAST with a GMD{mob} of ~ 100 nm consist of primary particles with a diameter $d{\rm pp} = 24.5 \, {\rm nm} \pm 1.8 \, {\rm nm}$, whereas those from miniCAST 5201 BC (fuel lean setpoint) have an average primary particle size of 12.3 nm \pm 3.7 nm at a similar GMD{mob}.
-Soot generated by the MISG had a much smaller primary particle size ($d{\rm pp}$ of 9.2 nm \pm 3.8 nm).
-The TEM images in Figs. 2b and S3 revealed that some particles have a more compact soot structure than what reported by (Kazemimanesh et al., 2019) who used ethylene as fuel.
-This observation is in line with the relatively high particle effective density (0.91 g/cm3) reported above.
+- Soot particles generated by the bigCAST with a GMD{mob} of ~ 100 nm consist of primary particles with a - diameter d{pp} = 24.5 nm \pm 1.8 nm, whereas those from miniCAST 5201 BC (fuel lean setpoint) have an average - primary particle size of 12.3 nm \pm 3.7 nm at a similar GMD{mob}.
+Soot generated by the MISG had a much smaller - primary particle size (d{pp} of 9.2 nm \pm 3.8 nm).
+The TEM images in Figs. 2b and S3 revealed a more compact soot - 145 structure than what reported by (Kazemimanesh et al., 2019) who used ethylene as fuel.
+This observation is in - line with the relatively high particle effective density (0.91 g/cm3) reported above.

-3.2 Counting efficiency (CE) profiles of PN-PTI counters
+3.2 Counting efficiency profiles of PN-PTI counters

-The CE profiles of the PN-PTI instruments under test were determined by dividing the reported number concentration by that measured with a reference condensation particle counter (NPET 3795, TSI Inc., USA).
-The counting efficiency of the reference counter was taken into account during the data analysis.

-Figure 3 summarises the results obtained with the various laboratory-based combustion generators and the Euro 5b diesel vehicle.
-In general, the CE of PN-PTI instruments increased with increasing GMD{mob} , in line with previous studies (Melas et al., 2023; Vasilatou et al., 2023).
-In the case of CAP3070, CE started to decrease at $GMD{mob} \ge 65$ nm, most probably due to built-in correction factors.
-It cannot be ruled out that the measurement principle of the instrument, based on the so-called escaping current principle, plays also a role (Lehtimäki, 1983).
-In general, for each PN-PTI instrument, the differences in CE when challenged with different soot aerosols of similar particle size were <0.25 at 50 nm and increased with size, but remained typically lower than 0.5.
-Higher differences were observed for CAP3070 at around 100 nm, probably related to the internal correction factors.
-This indicates that the exact morphology (e.g. primary particle size, effective density) of the test aerosol had an effect on instrument performance as expected from previous studies (Dhaniyala et al., 2011).
-The response of each PN-PTI model was, however, individual, making it difficult to draw any general trends.
-For instance, the CE of the HEPaC was higher when measuring soot particles from the miniCAST 6204 C compared to soot of similar GMD{mob} from the bigCAST.
+- 148 The CE profiles of the PN-PTI instruments under test were determined by dividing the reported number - 149 concentration by that measured with a reference condensation particle counter (NPET 3795, TSI Inc., USA). - 150 Figure 3 summarises the results obtained with the various laboratory-based combustion generators and the Euro - 151 5b diesel vehicle.
+In general, the CE of PN-PTI instruments increased with increasing GMD{mob}, in line with - 152 previous studies (Melas et al., 2023; Vasilatou et al., 2023).
+In the case of CAP3070, CE started to decrease at - 153 GMD{mob} ≥ 65 nm, most probably due to built-in correction factors.
+In general, for each PN-PTI instrument, the - differences in CE when challenged with different soot aerosols of similar particle size were < 0.25 at 50 nm and - increased with size, but remained typically lower than 0.5.
+Higher differences were observed for CAP3070 at - around 100 nm, probably related to the internal correction factors.
+This indicates that the exact morphology (e.g. - primary particle size, effective density) of the test aerosol had an effect on instrument performance.
+The response - of each PN-PTI model was, however, individual, making it difficult to draw any general trends.
+For instance, the - 159 CE of the HEPaC was higher when measuring soot particles from the miniCAST 6204 C compared to soot of 160 similar GMD{mob} from the bigCAST.
 CAP3070 showed the opposite behaviour.
-At a GMD{mob} of ~100 nm, DX280 exhibited a higher CE with soot particles generated by the miniCAST 5201 BC under fuel-rich conditions (i.e. lower EC/TC mass fraction) than at fuel-lean conditions (higher EC/TC mass fraction).
-CAP3070 showed again the opposite behaviour.
-It is also worth mentioning that for the HePAC and DX280 instruments the measured CE values scattered more at particle sizes larger than 90 nm.
-This supports the choice of soot with 50-90 nm mobility diameter for the PN-PTI instruments verification linearity tests.
-The counting efficiency of the different PN-PTI counters as a function of time is shown in Figs. S6-S9 for a measurement duration of 2 min.
+At a GMD{mob} of \sim 100 nm, - DX280 exhibited a higher CE with soot particles generated by the miniCAST 5201 BC under fuel-rich - 162 conditions (i.e. lower EC/TC mass fraction) than at fuel-lean conditions (higher EC/TC mass fraction).
+CAP3070 - showed again the opposite behaviour.
+It is also worth mentioning that for the HePAC and DX280 instruments - 164 the measured CE values scattered more at particle sizes larger than 90 nm.
+This supports the choice of soot with - 165 50-90 nm mobility diameter for the PN-PTI instruments verification linearity tests.